edangx100/MLPipeline_FastAPI/README.md

-# ML pipeline to expose API on Heroku
+# ML pipeline using GitHub and Heroku

 This project develops a classification model on publicly available Census Bureau data.
 Unit tests to monitor the model performance on various slices of the data were prepared.
 The model was deployed using the FastAPI package and API tests were prepared.
 Both the slice-validation and the API tests are incorporated into a CI/CD framework using GitHub Actions.